augustin-barillec/google-pandas-load/README.rst

     :target: https://pepy.tech/project/google-pandas-load

-google-pandas-load is a wrapper library for transferring big data from A to B, where A and B are distinct and chosen between BigQuery, Storage, a local folder and pandas.
+google-pandas-load is a wrapper library for transferring big data from A to B, where A and B are distinct and chosen between BigQuery, Storage, a local folder and pandas DataFrame.

 Documentation is available at https://google-pandas-load.readthedocs.io/en/latest/.